fdemoor/spark-benchmark/README.md

 ### {join,joinSQL}.csv

 Each line corresponds to a join operation.
-First number is the number of columns involved in the join condition, ranging from 1 to 11.
+The first number is the number of columns involved in the join condition, ranging from 1 to 11.
 Following are the time values.

 ### {lr,lr-basic}.csv